MOONMOONOSS/ScoutingEyes/README.md

 ## Permissions
-`minecraft-scouteyes.use` Add this to your permission file so that only specific players can use this command.
+`minecraft-scouteyes.command.use` Add this to your permission file so that only specific players can use this command.
+`minecraft-scouteyes.hidden` Hides players that are designated as Scouts from being found.

 ### TODO
 + Cooldown timer